LeonErasmusCh/LeonErasmusCh/README.md

 <h1 align="center">Hi 👋, I'm Leon Erasmus</h1>
 <h3 align="center">A passionate full stack developer (Jr) from South Africa living in Chile.</h3>

-- 🔭 I’m currently working on a [MERN stack ecommerce app](https://github.com/LeonErasmusCh/ecommerce)
+- 🔭 I’m currently working freelance on various React / Node.js projects

-- 🌱 I’m currently learning **Express.js and Mongodb**

-- 👨‍💻 All of my projects are available at [https://github.com/LeonErasmusCh](https://github.com/LeonErasmusCh)

-- 💬 Ask me about **React (Im not a pro, but im comfortable with it)**
+- 🌱 Hit me up if you would like to chat

 - 📫 How to reach me **leondevcode@gmail.com**